se-edu/learningresources/contents/javascript/Javascript-modules.md

 ## Further Reading

-You can read more on JavaScript module at following websites:
+You can read more on JavaScript modules at following websites:

 [JavaScript Modules: A Beginner’s Guide](https://medium.freecodecamp.org/javascript-modules-a-beginner-s-guide-783f7d7a5fcc) </br>
 [JavaScript Modules: From IIFEs to CommonJS to ES6 Modules](https://tylermcginnis.com/javascript-modules-iifes-commonjs-esmodules/)